PERFORMING ARTS SEASON

 Each academic year, our Performing Arts department produces a collection of theater productions open to our campus community and the general public.
 In addition, Artists’ Ensemble, Rockford’s only professional theater company, is in residence on our campus and performs in our theatres in the Clark Arts Center.

 The following list includes this year’s Rockford University productions.
 Single ticket admission for adults $12, $9 for seniors age 55 and up, and non-RU students is $9 unless otherwise noted.
-Groups of 8 or more are $5 each.
+Groups of 10-49 are $5 each, groups of 50+ are $2 each.
 RU STUDENTS/FACULY/STAFF are FREE with ID, or by emailing the box office, but free tickets are limited (boxoffice@rockford.edu).
-Dates and locations are subject to change.
-All seating will be assigned.
+There will be a 5% fee for all credit card purchases.
+All seating in Maddox will be assigned, Cheek is general admission.

 Rockford University